 The Chalk lake Hemmoor resulted from 117 years of chalk coal extraction and cement production.
 Until 1976 chalk was mined here and processed to cement in a factory right at the pit.
-After it was abandoned it eventually filled with groundwater and today the remaining 33 Hectar Lake is with its 60m depth the third deepest lake in northern Germany.
+After it was abandoned, it eventually filled with groundwater, and today the remaining 33 Hectar Lake is with its 60m depth the third deepest lake in northern Germany.
 You can find a dive base, where you can rent gear, fill your bottles and get other information you need.
-This is a exclusive diving lake and especially for that purpose several attractions have been installed underwater like a sailboat, a plane, a shark, a truck and a car.
+This is an exclusive diving lake, and especially for that purpose, several attractions have been installed underwater like a sailboat, a plane, a shark, a truck and a car.
 The remains of the chalk extraction industry make pretty interesting diving destinations, too.
-Around 30.000 divers are visiting this lake every year.
+Around 30.000 divers visit this lake every year.

-We ended this awesome day with a great vegan barbecue and some deco beers 😉 Again we were seeing loads of shooting stars challenging themselves in size.
-It was fantastic and kind of a beautiful Germany good bye camp.
+We ended this awesome day with a great vegan barbecue and some deco beers 😉 Again we saw loads of shooting stars challenging themselves in size.
+It was fantastic and kind of a beautiful German good-bye camp.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 Tom Vierus is an award-winning photographer, filmmaker, and marine biologist based in Suva, Fiji Islands.
 This blog is dedicated to his assignments and to sharing some behind-the-scenes footage.